bluecats/bluecats-python-dman-api-testing/README.md

-# bluecats-testing-library
+# bluecats-dman-python-api-testing
-Testing Library for BlueCats Product Applications
+Testing Library for BlueCats Device Management (DMAN) API

 This library involves the following forms of testing: